 Fournier gangrene could be presented after any surgery.
-Usually, the extent of disease is more than initial manifestations.
+Usually, the extent of the disease is more than the initial manifestations.
 A high index of suspicion is crucial for hasty diagnosis and early management with broad-spectrum antibiotics administration, surgical debridement, and control of the underlying predisposing conditions.

 AM was the principal surgeon, suggested this novel method, and wrote the manuscript, AT was the surgeon.

 Special thanks to Urology Research Center (URC), Tehran University of Medical Sciences, Tehran, Iran.